dtjohnso/wcbf/conference.markdown

 ## Upcoming Conferences

-In 2018, the conference will be held at [Meadowlands Baptist Church](http://www.meadowlandsbaptist.ca/) in Edmonton, AB.
+In 2018, the conference will be held at [Meadowlands Baptist Church](http://www.meadowlandsbaptist.ca/) in Edmonton, AB on June 21--22.
 Further details will be posted here when they become available.

 -------------